UMR-CNRM/Traject/README.md

 Tests
 -----

 Several test cases are available in the test_cases/ directory.
 If needed to run the tests, input data is available on demand from the code owner.
+To run the tests, edit and update the "directory" field in the files test_cases/indef_testcase?.json.

 Documentation
 -------------